Mathisnplus1/mathisnplus1.github.io/_pages/projects.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1; text-align: justify; margin-right: 20px;">
     <p>
-      In this work we introduce a custom distance metric for non-parametric supervised learning algorithms when each data sample comes as a collection of pairs of means and standard deviations, rather than a single fixed vector.
-Unlike traditional metrics such Euclidean distance, this approach accounts for uncertainty and variability in each feature, making it more robust to fluctuations.
-By leveraging variance as informative data, the metric can better discriminate between stable and volatile samples, improving on classic algorithms performances in contexts where distributional information matters.
+      In this work we introduce a custom distance metric for <b>non-parametric supervised learning</b> algorithms when each data sample comes as a collection of pairs of means and standard deviations, rather than a single fixed vector.
+Unlike traditional metrics such Euclidean distance, this approach accounts for <b>uncertainty</b> and variability in each feature, making it more robust to fluctuations.
+By leveraging variance as informative data, the metric can better discriminate between stable and volatile samples, improving on classic algorithms performances in contexts where <b>distributional information matters</b>.
     </p>
     <div style="text-align: center; margin-top: 15px;">
       <img src="/images/custom_knn.png" alt="custom_knn" style="max-width: 80%; display: inline-block;">